 Undoubtedly these two ways are different.
-PCR product contains all the PCR fragments, although some sites of several fragments mutate, these sites of most amplified fragments are correct.
-While PCR clone product is one of the PCR fragment linked into the vector.
-Thus, direct sequencing can not reflect the wrong pairing sites, but there are mispairing in indirect sequencing.
+PCR product contains all the PCR fragments. there is a number of amplicon have variations in PCR product, for instance, incomplete amplification, which adds to the level of background noise in sequence and leads to a low confidence base call.
+Some sites in several fragments are mutate, however, these sites in most amplified fragments are correct.
+While PCR clone product is one PCR fragment linked into the vector.
+Thus, direct sequencing can not reflect the wrong pairing sites, but coloned product reflects the mispairing in indirect sequencing.

 Articles in this section